History of New York City (1898–1945): Machine politics versus the reformers

 The politics of the consolidated city revolved around conflicts between the political machines and the reformers.
 In the quiet times, the machines had a solid core of supporters and usually exercised control of city and borough affairs; they also played a major role in the state legislature in Albany.
 Tammany Hall from the 1880s and onward built a strong network of local clubs that attracted ambitious middle-class ethnics.
 In times of crisis however, especially in the severe depressions of the 1890s and the 1930s, the reformers took control of key offices, notably the mayor's office.
 The reformers were never unified; they operated through a complex network of independent civic reform groups, each focusing its lobbying efforts on its own particular reform agenda.
 Membership included civic-minded, well-educated middle-class men and women, usually with expert skills in a profession or business, who deeply distrusted the corruption of the machines.
 Consolidation in 1898 multiplied the power of these reform groups, whenever they could agree on a common agenda such as consolidation itself.

 There was no citywide machine.
 Instead, Democratic machines flourished in each of the boroughs, with Tammany Hall in Manhattan the most prominent.
 They typically had strong neighborhood organizations, known as "political clubs", as well as one prominent leader often called "the boss".
-Charles Murphy was the highly effective but quiet boss of Tammany Hall from 1902–1924.
+Charles Murphy was the highly effective but quiet boss of Tammany Hall from 1902 to 1924.
 "Big Tim" Sullivan was the Tammany leader in the Bowery and the machine's spokesman in the state legislature along with Robert F. Wagner and Al Smith.
 Republican local organizations were much weaker, but they played key roles in forming reform coalitions.
 Most of the time they looked to Albany and Washington, D.C., for their sphere of influence.